Drawing Grids With Python and Pillow

 Hey I used Python and Pillow to make grids for my drawing.
 Read on to watch my brain while I figured it out.
 Apologies for the minimal editing and the ridiculous number of images.

-I enjoy Drawing.
-Many of my sketches have repeated elements, like Zentangle or Celtic inspired patterns.
+I draw.
+See?
+Many of my sketches have repeated elements, like zentangle or celtic inspired patterns.
 Okay, I don’t have many examples on the site.
 Sure there’s plenty of repetition based on symmetry tools in the drawing apps I use, and a little bit taking advantage of perspective grids.
 Not much in the way of simple grid-based repetition though.

 Templates exist, but I want custom templates to fit the size of my workspace.
 I started exploring the Pillow library recently, so let’s use that to make custom grids for my drawings.